Burningstone91/smart-home-setup/README.md

 ## Setup MQTT Broker
 The MQTT broker is the server that hosts the MQTT network.
 It provides the infrastructure for devices to publish/subscribe to topics.
 In this setup [Mosquitto](https://mosquitto.org/) is the broker of choice.

-On the host machine create a directory that will contain the configuration for mosquitto:
+On the host machine create a directory that will contain the configuration for Mosquitto:

 ```
 mkdir mosquitto
 ```

-Create sub directories, that will contain the configuration, persistence storage and the logs.
+Create sub directories, that will contain the configuration, persistence storage and the logs:

 ```
 cd mosquitto